 When a trucker violates safety rules, this creates a presumption of negligence and makes it easier for victims to prove the trucker should be held liable for accident losses.
 The victim could point to the evidence from the electronic modeling device to show conclusive proof that the trucker has driven for longer than he should.

-Janesville auto accident lawyer Steve Caya at Nowlan & Mouat LLP can help collision victims to pursue a damage claim against a drowsy trucker who causes a crash.
-Contact Steve Caya, personal injury attorney today to learn how he can help with your case.
+Janesville truck accident lawyer Steve Caya can help collision victims to pursue a damage claim against a drowsy trucker who causes a crash.
+See examples of truck accident settlements secured for crash victims in Wisconsin.